Furretar/Long-Distance-Plushie/README.md

 `var all` - prints the value of global variables, for debugging

-you may need to wait to send a command if it's trying to connect to mqtt
+you may need to wait to send a command if it's trying to connect to MQTT

 # MQTT Broker Setup
-If you don't want self host your MQTT broker, I recommend the service [EMQX](https://www.emqx.com/en/mqtt/public-mqtt5-broker).
+If you don't want self host your MQTT broker, I recommend the service [EMQX](https://www.emqx.com/en/MQTT/public-MQTT5-broker).
 The free tier allows 1,000 devices to be connected, with 1,000,000 active minutes and 1 GB of data per month.
 This should be way more than enough for this project.
 Just make an account, make a project, set a username and password in `Access Control->Authorization`, and you can access the MQTT host in `Deployment Overview`.

-# (Optional) MQTT Bridge
-On some public wifi networks, the host `emqxsl.com` is blocked, and you will not be able to send any mqtt messages over the network.
-This is the case on my university's campus wifi.
-You can bypass this by hosting a web service that receives the commands and sends them to EMQX.
-To do this,  I recommend the service [Render.com](https://render.com/).
-- Clone this github repository
-- Go to `Projects`
-- `Deploy A Web Service`
-- Select this repository
-- Set `Language` to `Node`
-- Set `Root Directory` as `\optional mqtt bridge`
-- Set `Build Command` to `npm install`
-- Set `Start Command` to `npm start`

 # Construction Notes
-- The LED can't use pins D9 (GPIO21) or D7 (GPIO20) because they can't be turned off while asleep, and will cause the LED to dimly glow. [info about the esp32 xiao c3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/)
+- The LED can't use pins D9 (GPIO21) or D7 (GPIO20) because they can't be turned off while asleep, and will cause the LED to dimly glow. [info about the ESP32 xiao c3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/)
 - There is tape on the LED to prevent the pins from touching.
 This isn't strictly necessary, and anything to stop the pins from touching will work.
-- Esp32 battery wires should all be lead out of the back, away from the usb port. there should be 2 pairs of wires on the BAT-/BAT+ pads, 1 pair connected to the battery holder, and 1 pair of jumper cables to power the board.
+- ESP32 battery wires should all be lead out of the back, away from the usb port. there should be 2 pairs of wires on the BAT-/BAT+ pads, 1 pair connected to the battery holder, and 1 pair of jumper cables to power the board.
 (If you solder another pair of 220k resistors on the pads, you don't need to attach the 220k resistors as shown in the picture [as described here](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/#check-the-battery-voltage).)

 <img width="1280" height="720" alt="pin_map-2" src="https://github.com/user-attachments/assets/5e99803d-1edf-4d50-96f7-1c4f161531d0" />

 # Wiring Pictures
 ![Circuit Diagram](circuit.svg)

 Unfortunately I made 2 mistakes in my soldering in these examples.
 You should refer to the fritzing model instead.
-The blue and purple wires are unnecessary, you only need 1 pair of jumper cables attached to the BAT+/BAT- pads on the esp32.
-The header pins are also crooked on my esp32 in this example.
+The blue and purple wires are unnecessary, you only need 1 pair of jumper cables attached to the BAT+/BAT- pads on the ESP32.
+The header pins are also crooked on my ESP32 in this example.

 <img width="400" height="720" alt="pin_map-2" src="https://github.com/user-attachments/assets/ed8fd8ea-12ad-4899-ae36-09d5d4f9c9b4"/>